shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-video-overview.md

   demand may also be called in the page body and used for both instream and outstream video.
-- Sellers can run their non-guaranteed video campaigns in Xandr and setup any passbacks as required allowing them to easily manage their own demand on our platform.
+- Sellers can run their non-guaranteed video campaigns in Microsoft Advertising and setup any passbacks as required allowing them to easily manage their own demand on our platform.

 ## Breaking the speed barrier